iamshubhankarkhare/gatsby-forestry/content/pages/homepage.md

 blocks:
   - template: heroblock
     type: "1"
-    heading: Customizing the GraphQL Schema
+    heading: Cust the GraphQL Schema
     subtitle:
       One of Gatsby’s main strengths is the ability to query data from a variety of sources in a uniform way with GraphQL.
 For this to work, a GraphQL Schema must